Snapchat & NBC Are Teaming Up For Scripted Shows

-In a move that proves attention spans are getting shorter, NBC has teamed up with Snapchat's parent company, Snap Inc., to create a new joint venture aimed at crafting Snapchat-specific entertainment.
+In a move that proves attention spans are getting shorter, NBC has teamed up with Snapchat's parent company, Snap Inc., to create a new digital platform aimed at crafting Snapchat-specific entertainment.

 NBCUniversal was actually the very first network to partner with Snapchat when it launched the Discover platform Shows, and hopes that the new venture will allow for scripted content.
 The Duplass Brothers, known for their HBO series and their production company, Donut, will be the first filmmakers enlisted for the new project.